 - 200gms/ commercially prepared and ready to spin Blue Faced Leicester wool – enough to make a cushion cover, scarf or hat

 - Ashford Brochure

 My Beginners Spinning Starter Pack can be booked online.
-The first stage is to agree a date and sort out any queries you may have either by email firstname.lastname@example.org or phone- 01858 535466 – 07940 839 143 – this may include travel distance, public transport, accommodation.
+The first stage is to agree a date and sort out any queries either by email email@example.com or phone- 01858 535466 – 07940 839 143 – this may include travel distance, public transport, accommodation.
 When you are happy about matters the pack can be purchased on-line just like any other product.

 If you already have a spinning wheel…

 …You are encouraged, and most welcome, to use your own spinning wheel and pay for lessons as you go (£33/hour).
 However, if the wheel is not in full working order it will be difficult to learn on it!
 If in doubt then it is best to book a free half hour assessment beforehand.
 It is often wiser to learn on a reliable well used wheel available free with Beginners starter pack and leave a possibly tricky one until you have more skill

 for Wonky wheels…

 I can repair or renovate most Ashford wheels.
 Simple maintenance and repairs are carried out while you wait as I stock all parts for Ashford wheels.
 If necessary I can arrange for you to borrow a wheel for your lessons, while repairs take place.
 Maintenance and repairs are £25/hour plus parts.